Helpful tips on how to get out of rock bottom situations by counselling psychologist and CARITAS Malta director Anthony Gatt.

 There are two aspects which I see crucial in the area of spirituality:

 Firstly is the connection that a person experiences with that, which is beyond him/her.
 This can be the relationship with God, a higher power or creation.
 I am not only talking about the realm of Christianity but also extending to other people of different religions or other forms of faith.
 Those who experience such a connection, experience an extra resource in their life.
 It is a well-known fact those who hold some form of faith cope better in life.
 Those who live knowing that there is a benevolent God who loves them never feel completely alone, even in their worst moments of life, even if everyone left or rejected them.
-This connection gives a sense of security and care.
+This connection gives a sense of security and care which can be helpful to get out of rock bottom situations.

 Secondly is knowing what gives meaning to your life.
 Making sense of what happens.
 Having a purpose is important.
 The most important and burdensome questions which we all face are - What am I doing here on earth? and How do I make sense of death?
 In the end we will lose everything.
 So, if you have a reply to these questions, you can turn to the answer in difficult moments.
 These questions sometimes do come in the wrong moment, in rock bottom situations, when your securities are shaken.
 Questions like Why did this happen to me?
 Why did the tsunami come here and not on the other side?
 If you don't find an answer you can keep going down or get stuck.
 On the other hand making friends with life’s toughest reality – death, may help one to live his/her life fully, making the best of what one has while one has it, and on the other hand being prepared for when adversity strikes.